MollyMai99/Memory-Game/readme.md

   _Medium_: Moderate challenge with a larger grid.

   _Hard_: The largest grid with the most cards.

+- **Tourist Attraction Theme**

-  Tourist Attraction Theme: Explore famous landmarks and destinations from around the world.
+Explore famous landmarks and destinations from around the world.

+- **Timer**

-- **Timer**: Keep track of your time as you match pairs of cards.
+Keep track of your time as you match pairs of cards.
 Try to complete the game within the shortest time possible to challenge yourself.

 ## How to Play